JoeMDeveloper/JoeMDeveloper/README.md

 ## About Me

 I'm a passionate Android app developer with 2 years of experience in creating intuitive and user-friendly mobile applications.
-Additionally, I have a strong affinity for IT Technical Support and Networking, where I enjoy troubleshooting and ensuring seamless connectivity in digital environments.
+Additionally, I have a strong affinity for IT Technical Support, Networking and Artificial Intelligence, where I enjoy troubleshooting and ensuring seamless connectivity in digital environments.

 - 🌱 I’m currently exploring new technologies and frameworks in the Android ecosystem as well as broadening my knowledge in IT Technical Support and Networking.